little-apps/LittleRegistryCleaner/ReadMe.txt

 What are the System Requirements?

 Operating System
-Microsoft Windows 2000, XP and Vista
+Microsoft Windows 2000, XP and Vista (32Bit or 64Bit)

 Processor
 A processor that is able to run your computer at a moderate speed